Cataractscauses, symptoms and treatments

 What are posterior subcapsular cataracts?

-Of all the different types of cataracts, posterior subcapsular cataract develops the fastest. this type of cataract forms at the back of the lens, right inside the capsule that surrounds it.
+Of all the different types of cataracts, posterior subcapsular cataract develops the fastest.
+This type of cataract forms at the back of the lens, right inside the capsule that surrounds it.

 References